 VW wanted to make a luxury car which will be better and at least that successful as the Mercedes S class or the BMW 7 series.
 It seems like they had a lot of money to burn so they built it.
 And as we all know it wasn’t a success story-at least financially.
 Since they were losing approx. 28 000 € on every single Phaeton they sold and to top of that, they also built a brand new unique factory where they exclusively produced this car to March 2016.
-But nowadays the factory is not abandoned because from 2017 the fully electric VW E-Golf is produced here.
+Nowadays the factory is not abandoned because from 2017 the fully electric VW E-Golf is produced here.
 Well, that’s what I call a paradox.
 From a huge and heavy gas guzzling luxury car, hated by all the polar bears (yes they told me) to a small eco-friendly quiet box for the masses.
 Everything is possible.

 However let’s go back to the Phaeton which is at the end basically a Bentley Continental Flying Spur with a VW badge on it – since they share the platform and a significant amount of more or less modified parts.
 So you like it or not, the Phaeton really is a luxury car even if it has that not-luxurious badge on it.

 The interior of this car is the best VW could offer.
 So it’s spacious, all the 4 huge and comfortable seats can be massaged-heated-ventilated and electrically adjustable obviously, it has some cool features like the hidden air vents + the sound insulation is great, as well as the build quality.
 Of course it’s not a Bentley interior mainly because it has more plastic in it, but with the optional leather dashboard and door panels it’s almost a Bentley inside.

 Most of these cars are well equipped with various more or less important bourgeois luxury features which are mostly part of the optional equipment.
 But believe it or not, there are also cars which have only the neccessary working-class standard equipment with cloth interior.